EricKulchycki/GraphicsAssignment2/README.txt

 (Fully Completed, Partially Completed, Not Completed)

 vii.
 [1 Mark] Give the floor a glossy appearance, such that a slightly blurred image of the machine shows up faintly on the floor
-(Fully Completed, Partially Completed, Not Completed)
+(Not Completed)

 viii.
 [1 Mark] Give your machine the appearance of having glass windows between the player and the prizes (Fully Completed)

 ix.
-[1 Mark] Place glowing buttons, and a glowing coin slot on the machine (Fully Completed, Partially Completed, Not Completed)
+[1 Mark] Place glowing buttons, and a glowing coin slot on the machine (Fully Completed)

 x.
 [2 Marks] The objects in the box should stack on top of one another.
 That is, there is physical interaction between them.
-(Fully Completed, Partially Completed, Not Completed)
+(Fully Completed)

 xi.
-[Bonus: 2 Marks] Your claw can pick up objects, carry them to the prize bin, and drop the prize into the prize bin (Fully Completed, Partially Completed, Not Completed)
+[Bonus: 2 Marks] Your claw can pick up objects, carry them to the prize bin, and drop the prize into the prize bin (Not Completed)

 /**********************************************************************
  * List any additional comments that you feel may be relevant.
  **********************************************************************/

 You have to open it in Microsoft Edge because Chrome or Firefox does not load local files (textures).

+Actually the newest version of Firefox works but in case you don't have that just use Microsoft Edge.

+Thank you!